xWink/farever-mods/README.md

 A collection of inventory, bank, equipment, and item-safety quality-of-life tools for Farever.

+## Installation

+### Easy Installation
-Download the mod with Vortex on [NexusMods](https://www.nexusmods.com/farever/mods/9)!
+1. Download the mod with Vortex on [NexusMods](https://www.nexusmods.com/farever/mods/9)!

+### Manual Installation
+1. Install HLX Core.
+2. Install the Farever ImGui plugin.
+3. Download the latest release or successful build artifact.
+4. Install the ZIP with Vortex, or extract it directly into the Farever game directory.
+The archive already contains:
+   `hlx/mods/item-utilities/`
+5. Launch Farever and press **F9** to configure the mod.

 ## Features